 Our plans include a new town square and connections between Anzac Street, Lake Road and Hurstmere Road.
-Development will be mixed use, such as restaurants, retail and housing.
+Development will be mixed-use, such as restaurants, retail and housing.

 What will happen to the Takapuna Sunday market?

-Won't the new town square be shaded?
+Will the new town square be sunny?

 When will Anzac Street be sold?

 We’ve sought expressions of interest and started discussions with potential development partners for parts of the Takapuna Central site.
 We’re working to confirm a partner in 2021.
 Any partnership will take community feedback into consideration, along with the requirement for public space.